 Support Mathematics Research Communities

 Mathematical Research Communities (MRC), a program of the AMS, provides early career mathematicians with opportunities to develop and sustain long-lasting cohorts for collaborative research projects in many areas of mathematics.
-Held in Snowbird Resort, Utah, the program includes: a one-week summer conference for each topic, Special Sessions at the national meeting, discussion networks by research topic, and a longitudinal study of early career mathematicians.
+The program includes: a one-week summer conference for each topic, Special Sessions at the Joint Mathematics Meetings, discussion networks by research topic, and a longitudinal study of early career mathematicians.
 The AMS is grateful for the program support it receives from the National Science Foundation to partially fund the MRC.

 The study of mathematical sciences knows no geographic boundaries, and the MRC would benefit from the participation of mathematicians from other nations.
 The AMS is seeking support to enable international mathematicians to attend the summer conferences.